Kandi Burruss On Porsha Williams ‘Hate’ And Shamea Morton’s Phaedra Parks Claim

 Did Kandi Burruss throw Shamea Morton an engagement party with the intent of driving a wedge between her and Porsha Williams?
 After the latest The Real Housewives of Atlanta episode aired on Sunday, some viewers accused Kandi of doing just that.
 On social media, people left comments giving their opinion that Kandi, knowing full well that Porsha wouldn’t want to come to an event hosted by her given their feud, had an ulterior motive behind throwing the big bash for Shamea.
 Kandi was also criticized for not sticking up for Phaedra Parks when Shamea, at the party, basically claimed that Phaedra performs oral sex on a lot of men.

-In response to a viewer who questioned Kandi’s real motivation for hosting Shamea’s engagement party and speculated that the goal was to put a wedge between her and Porsha, Kandi replied that she threw Shamea an engagement party because she missed her engagement dinner, knows her fiance, whom she thinks is a great guy, and is simply happy for her.
+In response to a viewer who questioned Kandi’s real motivation for hosting Shamea’s engagement party and speculated that the goal was to put a wedge between her and Porsha, Kandi replied that she threw Shamea an engagement party because she missed her engagement dinner, knows her fiance, whom she thinks is a great guy, and she is simply happy for her.

 @ciscoTHETINK i missed her engagement dinner so I threw her an engagement party.
 I know her fiancé & he's a great guy.
 I'm happy for her.